An exciting addition to the Paralympic programme at Rio 2016, the world's leading canoeists will face new challenges at the Sea Forest Waterway.

 These boats are ideally shaped for forward motion at 5.2m long, a minimum of 50cm wide and with a minimum weight of 12kg.
 The paddles are approximately two metres long and have a water-scooping blade on both sides.
 Athletes use one paddle and advance by placing the blade in the water alternately on each side of the boat.

 New to the Paralympic Games, this boat is longer than a kayak at up to 7.3m and has a minimum weight of 13kg, its length giving it more forward force.
 An outrigger (float) is used on either the left or right side of the boat to maintain balance.
 Canoes fitted with an outrigger have long been deployed by Pacific Islanders, but their use in sport is new.
-The paddles used with va'as have a blade on one side only and propulsion is by placing the paddle on one side of the boat only.
+The paddles used with va'as have a blade on one side only and propulsion is achieved by placing the paddle on one side of the boat.
 Particular skill is needed to keep moving straight.

 Athletes can modify the seat of the canoe and the inside of the cockpit to suit their individual impairment.
 A range of devices are used to maintain posture and ensure the athlete is stable and secure within the boat, such as belts to fix the body into the seat.